Your AMC Is Taking More Than It Should. Here's the Fix.

 The countries where DTAA makes MF gains nearly tax-free

-This is where it gets exciting.
-Several DTAAs treat mutual fund capital gains under the “shares” or “residual income” article, which can result in taxation ONLY in your country of residence.
+Several DTAAs have historically treated mutual fund capital gains under the "shares" or "residual income" article, which could result in taxation only in your country of residence.
+The landscape here has changed since 2023, so read carefully.

 What to do if your AMC has already deducted excess TDS